Sketched and truncated polynomial Krylov methods: Evaluation of matrix functions: Introduction

-While it was experimentally confirmed that sketched Krylov solvers might dramatically improve performance over standard Krylov methods, many features of these methods are not fully understood yet.
+While it was experimentally confirmed that sketched Krylov solvers might dramatically improve performance over standard Krylov methods~\cite{balabanov2022randomized,CortinovisKressnerNakatsukasa2022,GuettelSchweitzer2022,NakatsukasaTropp2021}, many features of these methods are not fully understood yet.
 In particular, the numerical stability of these methods and how exactly they relate to their non-randomized counterparts needs further analysis.
-Several recent studies lay a theoretical groundwork with elements of an analysis~\cite{BalabanovNouy2019,CortinovisKressnerNakatsukasa2022,GuettelSchweitzer2022,TimsitGrigoriBalabanov2023}, however, none of these can satisfactorily explain the behavior observed in practice yet, in particular for nonsymmetric problems.
+Several recent studies lay a theoretical groundwork with elements of an analysis~\cite{BalabanovNouy2019,CortinovisKressnerNakatsukasa2022,GuettelSchweitzer2022,TimsitGrigoriBalabanov2023}, however, none of these can satisfactorily explain the behavior observed in practice yet, in particular for nonsymmetric problems. {E.g., sometimes these methods work incredibly well, essentially reproducing the behavior of the full (non-sketched) Arnoldi method at a fraction of the cost, but in other cases they may fail completely; see, e.g., the experiments reported in~\cite{CortinovisKressnerNakatsukasa2022,GuettelSchweitzer2022}.
+The currently available theory can neither satisfactorily explain the successful cases, nor the failures.}

-In this work, we derive new theoretical results which help better understand the overall behavior of sketched Krylov methods and identify which of the several possible (mathematically equivalent) formulations of sketched Krylov approximations can be expected to enjoy the most favorable numerical stability properties.
+In this work, we derive new theoretical results which help better understand the overall behavior of {Krylov methods that combine truncated orthogonalization with randomized sketching} and identify which of the several possible (mathematically equivalent) formulations of sketched Krylov approximations can be expected to enjoy the most favorable numerical stability properties.
 We then use these results to analyze the error of sketched Krylov methods for approximating the action of matrix functions, $f(A)b$, where $A \in \Rnn$ and $b \in \Rn$, significantly contributing to the currently available theory~\cite{CortinovisKressnerNakatsukasa2022,GuettelSchweitzer2022}.

-One of our main results is a new Arnoldi-type relation for the sketched basis.
-This is a general result and it can be used to analyze many of the sketching approaches obtained so far, from linear systems to eigenvalue problems.
-By using this generalization of the Arnoldi relation, the applicability of sketched methods to the solution of matrix Sylvester equations within the Krylov subspace framework can also be explored \cite{Simoncini2016}.
-The methodology of truncated and sketched Krylov methods has not been used so far in the solution of matrix equations, and our experience is that it requires special care and non-trivial implementations in order to obtain methods which are efficient and at the same time robust and reliable.
-In the interest of keeping the presentation focused, we postpone the analysis and implementation of Krylov-based matrix equation solvers to a forthcoming manuscript, which nonetheless fully integrates our general description.